wdhongtw/vscode-gpg-indicator/README.md

 ## Extension Settings

 - `gpgIndicator.statusRefreshInterval`
-  - The interval of background key status refresh loop.
-Default to 30 seconds.
+  - The interval of background key status refresh loop, in seconds.
+Default to `30`.
 - `gpgIndicator.outputLogLevel`
   - The log level for extension log output.
-Default to `info`.
+Default to `"info"`.
+- `gpgIndicator.enableSecurelyPassphraseCache`
+  - Specifies whether to use the `SecretStorage` of the vscode to store your passphrase SECURELY or not.
+Default to `false`.
+- `gpgIndicator.statusStyle`
+  - Specifies what to show about the current key in the status bar element.
+Default to `"fingerprintWithUserId"` (Example: `0123456789ABCDEF - Example User <example@example.com>`).

 ## Known Issues